 Please do not send sensitive information via e-email.
 Also note that your inquiry will appear in our public records in accordance with the Norwegian Freedom of Information Act.

-You can phone us Mondays to Fridays 12noon–2.30pm.
+You can phone us Monday to Thursday 12.00 - 14.00.
 Hours are subject to change during Easter, summer and Christmas.

 Over the phone we can provide basic advice and answer simple questions.
 We can also give you advice about how to use our digital resources.